Johvu/weekcheck-docx-php/README.md

-# daycheck-word
+# weekcheck-docx
-simple code to convert docx to html based on day
+simple code to convert docx to html based on a weed

 Requirements
  - https://github.com/xylude/Docx-to-HTML